 A DevOps Engineer works with IT developers to oversee code releases.
 A DevOps Engineer aims to help better coordination among operations, development, and testing functions by automating and streamlining the integration and deployment processes.
 Their goal is often to better align IT operations with the rest of the organization.

 Multimedia developers are skilled in computer programming and visual artistry.
 They design software and create multimedia applications by generating and manipulating animations, graphic images, text, sound, and video.
 Some examples of applications include multimedia presentations, educational and entertainment products, and computer-based interactive training.
 You might consider this career if you’re an IT-graduate strong in visual arts.
 While a degree is useful, many people also start work in the field with only a relevant certificate.

 Why Earn a CIS Degree From Post University?

 With a CIS degree from Post University, you will learn skills in technology, business, and computer science.
 Coursework would cover current industry trends, both locally and globally.
 In addition, students may choose an internship experience to help gain experience using computer skills in the real world.

 Get Started with a CIS Degree Today

 Are you interested in learning more?
-Contact Post University now to get started with our Bachelor of Science in Computer Information Systems degree.
+Contact Post University now to get started with our online CIS degree.
 Our CIS degree provides accessible education and cutting-edge computer equipment.
 We also offer our students competitive tuition and training in cutting-edge industry technology.